kryptographik/ShuSSH/README.md

 The username foo is now yours, next time you log in you will only have to enter your password once.

+## Addendum: Running the server on windows
+* I haven't tried it
+* Let me know